adamenagy/mfgdm-api-tutorial/Prerequisites and GraphQL/index.md

 The request specifies precisely the data that’s going to be returned

-Let's compare a case where we need to check the length of a specific element in a specific version of a specific design.
+Let's compare a case where we need to check the length of a specific element in a specific version of a given design.

 With the MFG Data Model GraphQL endpoint, the query looks like this: